-(A) What requirements must a shelter for battered women and their children meet for residents to be eligible for food assistance?
+(A) What requirements must a shelter for battered persons and their children meet for residents to be eligible for supplemental nutrition assistance program (SNAP)?

 The shelter must: